Asatsa/internship_repo1/Galaxy report.md

 For further details and multi-bacth proceesing click [here](https://training.galaxyproject.org/training-material//topics/transcriptomics/tutorials/scrna-preprocessing/tutorial.html#single-batch-processing)

-**8. Proteomics**
+**7. Proteomics**

 A proteome is the entire complement of proteins that can be expressed by a cell, tissue, or organism at a given time.
 These proteins are sequenced through mass-spectrometry which is a standard method for proteomic analysis.
 The method consits of thechniues such as; target proteomics,which measures a predefined set of proteins with accurate quantification; Mass spectrometry Imaging, which measures the location of proteins in thin tissue sections; shortgun/explorative proteomics which aims to identify as many proteins as posible in a sample.
-This is includes 2types Data depedent aquisions(DDA/DIA)
+This is includes 2types Data depedent aquisions(DDA/DIA).
+You can find my histories [here](https://usegalaxy.eu/u/asatsa/h/imported-proteogenomicsbddesch-for-proteogenomics3) and [here](https://usegalaxy.eu/u/asatsa/h/proteogenomics-db-creation)

 **Conclusion**

+The GTN smorgasbod was a very comprehensive introduction to Galaxy.
+It was sellf paced and is available for reference any time